RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 ### 3.6 Final Demonstration

-#### Please describe how will you demonstrate your work in class
+#### Please describe how you will demonstrate your work in class

-Our final demonstration will showcase the BLIMP's autonomous capabilities in a comprehensive flight test.
+The final demonstration will showcase the BLIMP's autonomous capabilities in a comprehensive flight test.
 The system will:

 1. Take off and achieve stable hovering using barometer and IMU feedback.
 2. Identify visual targets placed throughout the demonstration area.
 3. Plan and execute an efficient trajectory toward these targets while maintaining altitude.
 4. Detect and navigate around obstacles in its path using LiDAR and sonar data.
 5. Demonstrate seamless switching between autonomous navigation and manual control.
-6. Display real-time sensor data, decision-making processes, and system status via our GUI.
+6. Display real-time sensor data, decision-making processes, and system status via the GUI.

-Throughout the demonstration, we will explain the sensor fusion algorithms, control strategies, and decision-making processes occurring in real-time, highlighting how the different components work together to achieve autonomous operation.
+Throughout the demonstration, the team will explain the sensor fusion algorithms, control strategies, and decision-making processes occurring in real-time, highlighting how the different components work together to achieve autonomous operation.

 #### What resources will you need?